pygame-community/pygame-ce/docs/reST/ref/geometry.rst

    .. method:: as_frect

-         | :sl:`returns an FRect that contains the circle`
+         | :sl:`returns the smallest FRect containing the circle`
          | :sg:`as_frect() -> FRect`

-         Returns the smallest `pygame.FRect` object that contains this `Circle`.
+         Returns the smallest `pygame.FRect` object containing this `Circle`.

          .. note::
              This method is equivalent (behaviour wise) to the following code: